brandonfancher/wallet-rn/README.md

 Some dependencies rely on `crypto` and other libraries that are usually bundled with Node but which are missing from the React Native environment.
 Those missing libraries must be shimmed with something like browserify and similar tools.
 One method for including such shims is [React Nativify](https://github.com/philikon/ReactNativify), which relies on [babel-plugin-rewrite-require](https://www.npmjs.com/package/babel-plugin-rewrite-require) to point existing `require` or `import` scripts to the shimmed packages.

+Instead of `babel-plugin-rewrite-require`, I'm using the more popular `babel-plugin-module-resolver`, as detailed in this SO: https://stackoverflow.com/questions/40629856/can-we-use-nodejs-code-inside-react-native-application/45207249#45207249.

 ### React Nativify

 * Newer versions of React Native (v0.43.3+) seem to have trouble with the transformer: `transformer.transform is not a function`.
 This issue addresses that: https://github.com/philikon/ReactNativify/issues/6.
 I structured the transformer code in this project similarly to _wswoodruff_'s solutions: https://github.com/philikon/ReactNativify/issues/6#issuecomment-306072846.